drbean/edit/mari/Essay_Academic_Writing_B-6.md

 As Ujim and Harzewski point out, the traditional novel of manners and current chic lit both focus on "society and culture," and that could be the point where Austen, Fowler and Bushnell all meet.
-In fact, *The Jane Austen Book Club* is full of countless cues taken from Jane
-Austen: wit, irony, humor, timeless stories, people and their relationships, matchmaking, etc. and from SATC, love, loss, betrayal, career ups and downs, open talk about sex, true love and happily-ever-after endings, just to name a few.
+In fact, *The Jane Austen Book Club* is full of countless instances of cues taken from Jane Austen in wit, irony, humor, timeless stories, people and their relationships, matchmaking, etc. and from SATC in love, loss, betrayal, career ups and downs, open talk about sex, true love and happily-ever-after endings, just to name a few.
 Actually Fowler couldn't wait to see the readers find SATC elements.
-One of the questions for discussion at the end of the book is "Which of the women in *Sex and the City* is Dean really most like?"
+One of the questions for discussion at the end of the book is, "Which of the women in *Sex and the City* is Dean really most like?"
 (Harzewski, 2011, Introduction)

 CONCLUSION